umeboshi2/paella/README.md

 ## TODO

-- Make scripts for live netboot system to identify machines and set for install.
+- DONE: Make scripts for live netboot system to identify machines and set for install.

-- Make server that accepts POST requests and assigns machine names to mac addresses.
+- DONE: Make server that accepts POST requests and assigns machine names to mac addresses.

-- Get server to render preseed files based on name of machine.
+- DONE: Get server to render preseed files based on name of machine.

-- Get server to create and destroy pxe config files for machines in /var/lib/tftpboot.
+- DONE: Get server to create and destroy pxe config files for machines in /var/lib/tftpboot.

-- Setup scripts to help with partial repository
+- Setup scripts to help with partial repository STARTED

 - Move more info into pillar data

+  - wipe out all hardcoded entries of '10.0.4.1' to config files or pillar data

 - Create some simple disk/partition recipes to use as a starting point.